tobi-be/DCS-OH-6A/README.md

 - Smoke grenades ignite on impact and not time-delayed
 - Weapon sounds cannot be changed.
 - The OH-6A needs to be shut down to be able to rearm, refuel and repair.
+- Releasing slingload is not possible.
+- Forces caused by slingload do not act on the helicopter.
 - Multicrew.
 Multicrew is a topic for it self.
 We decided not to implement it as long as it works properly.

 ## FAQ